alchemycodelab/learning-readiness-exercise/README.md

 Instructional Interview
 ===

-This project repository contains code for a web page.
+This project repository contains code for a web page, listed in the file called [index.html](index.html) listed above.
 You will very likely not be familiar with some, or even _any_, of the code in this project.

 In preparation for the interview, please take some time to: